 Notes of Life

 The album was recorded in South Africa.
-It was released via Columbia label.
+It was released via the Columbia label.
 Sony Music launched Notes of Life on CD in 1999.

 Black to the Future